-And I’ll be honest, I like that touch of validation.
-Being introverts, we’ll probably always have a need for acknowledgement but won’t be keen on actively getting it out of people.
-Hearing someone else talk about you fulfills that need in a strange but comforting way.
+I’ll be honest, I like that touch of validation.
+Being an introvert, I’ll probably always have a need for acknowledgement but won’t be keen on actively getting it out of people.
+Hearing someone else talk about me fulfills that need in a strange but comforting way.

 I say potential.
 Because as we all know, introverts only reveal small parts of themselves, one layer at a time, watching others’ reactions.
 If we sense that they vibe with us, then we may be willing to reveal another layer.
-But if we get even the slightest hint that they might not be a good person to spend time with, we immediately back off and prefer to shift our energy somewhere else more fulfilling.
+But if we get even the slightest hint that they might not be a good person to spend more time with, we back off and shift our energy somewhere more fulfilling.

 But Do We Really Need More Friends?

-If I had to give an honest answer, no. We introverts are so comfortable with our own company that we don’t actually need many people around us.
+If I had to give an honest answer, no. Introverts are so comfortable with our own company that we don’t actually need many people around us.
 In fact, we can be very easily drained if we have too many people around us for too long.

 What we need is just a few friends, who, as mentioned before, are willing to put in the time to really get to know us, respect our boundaries and personal space, let us finish our train of thought before answering their questions, listen to us without judgement, and allow us our precious alone time because they know that’s how we recharge.

 Let me finish by saying this.
 Introverts don’t need a lot of friends.
-We allow only the select few into our circle.
+We allow only a select few into our inner circle.
 No offense, nothing personal, that’s just how we’re wired.